-Here’s a special treat for you: the recipe for Michelle’s prize-winning Spud Cake!
-Technically, credit for the cake should go to Mrs Betty Holmes of Wynyard in north west Tasmania, who contributed her recipe to the Gunns Plains Potato Festival cookbook.
-Michelle used Mrs Holmes’ recipe when baking her entry for the recent cooking competition at her local community event.
+Here’s a look at Michelle’s prize-winning Spud Cake!
+Michelle used a recipe from Gunns Plains Potato Festival cookbook when baking her entry for the recent cooking competition at her local community event.

 Holiday Fun: Spud Cake